-The Fund derives all of its nonoperating revenue from EPA Capitalization Grants for State Revolving Fund program and mandatory State matching funds that are contracts based on the reimbursement of allowable costs related to the program.
+The Fund derives nonoperating revenue from EPA Capitalization Grants for State Revolving Fund program and mandatory State matching funds that are contracts based on the reimbursement of allowable costs related to the program.
 Costs are subject to review by the EPA.
 Any adjustments arising from disallowed costs are recorded in the Fund's financial statements.